Updated on November 5, 2021

 As with many rodents, a rat’s front teeth continue to grow as much as five inches per year.
 As a result, they will often gnaw on hard surfaces, even if those surfaces aren’t edible.

 Rats vs Humans

-Rats are one of the most common “scary” rodents.
+Rats are one of the most common “scary” rodents, especially for those with musophobia.
 They’re highly intelligent and only invade homes when they need food or shelter.
 Unfortunately, their intelligence means they can get into all sorts of trouble, eating into boxes and expertly navigating the smallest of spaces.